Welcome to today's edition of the Rush 24-7 podcast.

 Hey, he does like to talk about negotiation.

-I don't think he's going to be this uh right wing hardliner, certainly across the board, that Democrats think he is.
+I don't think he's going to be this right wing hardliner, certainly across the board, that Democrats think he is.

 So it's kind of funny.

-Nobody re I I hear cases made uh in all directions.
+I hear cases made in all directions.

-I hear people saying that they think that he's going to be, you know, uh a total sellout on a lot of these issues.
+I hear people saying that they think that he's going to be, you know, a total sellout on a lot of these issues.

-I think that there'll be something, as is so often the case.
+I think that there'll be something as a so often the case, there'll be something in between if he becomes president.

 We just heard that gentleman.

-It's a lot of my friends get very mad at me for saying this.
+I know it's a lot of my friends get very mad at me for saying this.

-Like, I've been a conservative for as long as I've been able to spell conservative.
+I've been a conservative for as long as I've been an adult and cared about politics.

-No, I've been a conservative for as long as I've been an adult and cared about uh politics, so uh I still think that that means that never Hillary is never Hillary is my starting point.
+So I still think that that means that never Hillary is never Hillary is my starting point.

 That's the foundation for my beliefs.

-All right, Wendy in Delaware, uh Delaware, Ohio.
+Wendy in Delaware, Delaware, Ohio.

 Yes.

-Um my question is Donald Trump has been a Democrat for decades, and then he went to registered as a reform party.
+My question is, Donald Trump has been a Democrat for decades, and then he went to registered as a Reform Party, and then he was Democrat again, over and over again, and then he was Independence Party, which is not independent.

 And then he was a Democrat until he was a Republican.

-Uh and I was wondering what you thought of that history.
+And I was wondering what you thought of that history.

-Of course, the donations to the Clintons in the past, saying that, you know, sort of spreading the money around is uh because he understands that it's how you buy access and influence.
+Of course, the donations to the Clintons in the past, saying that, you know, sort of spreading the money around is because he understands that it's how you buy access and influence.

-And he sort of uh positions himself as somebody who understands that process and so therefore would know how to rein it in.
+And he sort of positions himself as somebody who understands that process and so therefore would know how to rein it in.

 I mean, that's up to you, right?

-Uh I I don't now he's uh not only is he running as a Republican, but he beat a field that I know we look back and think to ourselves, well, it must have been really flawed because Donald Trump won.
+Now he's not only is he running as a Republican, but he beat a field that I know we look back and think to ourselves, well, it must have been really flawed because Donald Trump won, but there were some excellent candidates in the Republican field.

-Do you have do you think that he's a phony?
+Do you think that he's a phony?

 Is that what you're saying?

-Or are you just Well, I think he's tried to leave the Democrat Party three times.
+Well, I think he's tried to leave the Democrat Party three times.

 And I'd really like to know the reason.